 By assessing the risks and planning your response, you can help keep your business running (or get back on track as quickly as possible) in the event of a disaster.

-Here’s how to write a business continuity plan, plus your free business continuity plan template.
+Here’s how to write a business continuity plan.

 If the Covid-19 pandemic showed us anything, it’s just how much something outside of our control can impact our way of life.
 As people began working from home and areas of society were forced to shut down, it was the businesses that pivoted (restaurants turning into takeaways, for example) that proved they could adapt and keep operating despite events going on around them.

 That’s where a business continuity plan comes in.

 A business continuity plan is an important document that details how you’ll keep your business going in the event of disruption or a disaster.
 This could be anything from floods or a fire to a cyber attack, utility outage, financial crisis, or a pandemic.